Diagnostic Medical Sonography FAQ’s

 - Be careful choosing your school.
 CAAHEP accredited programs may be required for certification.
 Jackson College Sonography programs are accredited and listed on CAAHEP.
 For more information, go towww.caahep.org or the website for ARDMS at www.ardms.org.

 No, this program still requires the student to complete the clinical requirements in a clinical setting with real patients.
 The only courses offered online are the didactic courses which allows a student to have a clinical setting close to them and finish the course work online rather than commuting to Jackson College.
 All students admitted to the program will be required to attend a pre-clinical lab orientation prior to beginning their clinical education of the sonography program.
 The lab course will prepare the student for clinical experience on central campus.
 Any student unable to attend the scanning lab course on JC’s central campus due to geographical travel restrictions may be eligible to complete the course through online delivery method in their geographical location.
+It should be noted that this is rare and most clinical sites do not agree to accept this responsibility.
 The following circumstances will be considered to determine eligibility of hybrid delivery method: